XOR97/azhar/content/page/now.md

 url = "now"
 +++

-In Ottawa.
+In Ottawa's National Capital Region.
 This is how I’m spending a portion of my time right now.

 ### Currently into